 The indulgent bathroom has two teak baths and a shower – perfect after a long walk.
 Transform the space in the evening and retire to the sleeping area, drawing the bespoke curtaining to completely envelope you.

+This really is one of our most unique holiday cottages in Dungeness.
 Enjoy a stay at this extra special retreat for two, in the middle of a National Nature Reserve.
 It promises a uniquely memorable and peaceful stay.

 Got a question about this property?